Feed-Forward Optimization With Delayed Feedback for Neural Network Training: Feed-Forward-Only Training

 \subsection{Training Neural Networks with Backpropagation}

-Let us consider a multi-layer fully-connected neural network like the one illustrated in \Cref{fig:ffo_concept_comparison}.
-It consists of $K$ fully-connected layers where each layer $i$ has weights $W_i$ and biases $b_i$ and passes its output $h_i$ to the next layer.
-To obtain the network's output $y=h_K$, the forward pass computes the output of layer $i$ as

-with $f$ being a non-linear activation function.
-A loss function $L$ measures how close the last layer's output $y$ is to the target value $y^*$.
-When training a neural network, we aim to decrease this loss by adjusting the network's parameters $W_i$ and $b_i$.
-The \emph{credit assignment problem}~\cite{minskyStepsArtificialIntelligence1961a} states how much of the loss can be attributed to each parameter and how they should be changed accordingly.
-A common solution to the credit assignment problem is updating each parameter proportional to the gradient of the loss with respect to that parameter.

-Backpropagation can compute this gradient efficiently by applying the chain rule in a backward pass over the network.
-For example, it computes the gradient of the loss with respect to $h_i$ as
+Let us consider a multi-layer neural network like the one illustrated in \Cref{fig:ffo_concept_comparison} consisting of $K$ fully-connected layers.
+In the forward pass, each layer $i$ computes an activation $h_{i}=f(z_i)=f(W_{i}h_{i-1})$ using weights $W_i$ and a non-linear activation function $f$.
+The loss function $L(y, y^*)$ measures how close the network's output $y=h_K$ for an input $x=h_0$ is to the corresponding target $y^*$.
+Training a neural network aims to decrease this loss by adjusting the parameters $W_i$.
+The \emph{credit assignment problem}~\citep{minskyStepsArtificialIntelligence1961a} states how much of the loss can be attributed to each parameter and how they should be changed accordingly.
+A common approach is updating each parameter proportional to the gradient $\delta W_i$ where we use $\delta a=\frac{\partial L(y, y^*)}{\partial a}$ to denote the gradient of the loss $L(y, y^*)$ with respect to a variable $a$.
+Backpropagation computes this gradient by applying the chain rule in a backward pass over the network.
+The gradient of the activations $\delta h_i=W_{i+1}^\top\delta z_{i+1}$ depends on the downstream layer $i+1$ and is, in turn, used to compute the gradient of the weights $\delta W_i = \left(\delta h_i \odot f'(z_i)\right) h_{i-1}^\top$.
+The dependency of $\delta h_i$ on the transpose of the forward weights $W_{j}^\top$ and the downstream layers $j>i$ is the root cause of the weight transport and update locking problems which make backpropagation not biologically plausible.